mpv-player/mpv/DOCS/coding-style.md

   Important: put an empty line between the subject line and the commit message.
   If this is missing, it will break display in common git tools.
 - Try to separate cosmetic and functional changes.
-It's ok to make a few additional cosmetic changes in the same file you're working on, but don't do something like reformatting a whole file and hiding an actual functional change in the same commit.
+It's ok to make a few additional cosmetic changes in the same file you're working on.
+But don't do something like reformatting a whole file, and hiding an actual functional change in the same commit.
+- If you add a new command line option, document it in options.rst.
+If you add a new input property, document it in input.rst.